Sculpture: Tony Trembath (b.1946 Sale, Victoria) - The Fences Act 1968 - Location: Edendale Farm (entrance) 30 Gastons Road, Eltham

 - 1989 - 1994

-- Tony Trembath (Artist)
+- Tony Trembath (Maker)

 - 'The Fences Act 1968' is significant for aesthetic, historic and social reasons at a regional level.
 It makes prominent the historical and social significance of Edendale and the rural aspects of Nillumbik.
 The use of existing tree stumps and salt pots in the work explores the iconography of the countryside such as the isolated farmhouse, pioneering farming practices, post and rail fencing and the regrowth of lopped trees.
 The title of the work, as well as the extensive community involvement in its creation, also makes reference to the Victorian Fences Act 1968, which makes neighbours jointly responsible for the cost of construction and maintenance of fences in the partitioning of land for settlement.